Identification of a Woman: Plot

 Wanting company and affection, Niccolò meets a young stage actress called Ida, slim and athletic like Mavi, a working-class girl who loves the country and is not brittle or mysterious but utterly open.
-While she is happy to sleep with him, she realises that he is still longing for Mavi and sets him on the trail to find her present address.
-Listening on the stairs, Niccolò hears Mavi tell the girl with whom she shares a flat that she must keep on hiding from him.
+While she is happy to sleep with him, she realizes that he is still obsessed with Mavi and with his blackmailer.
+Ida finds by chance a trail to find Mavi's whereabout.
+Hiding himself on the stairs beyond her sight, Niccolò hears Mavi tell the girl with whom she shares a flat that she must keep on hiding from him.

 Accepting at last that Mavi will never come back, he takes Ida for a romantic holiday in Venice.
 There she gets a phone call from her doctor in Rome, who confirms that she is pregnant.
-Delicately, she tells Niccolò that she does love him but her loyalty must now be to the father of the baby.
+While Ida was ecstatic and wants to keep the baby, Niccolò is not keen on raising a child, especially not someone else's.

 Back alone in Rome, Niccolò starts musing about his next film.
 He imagines a spaceship built of asteroid material that could approach the sun.
 He recalls telling his young nephew about space travel, saying, "The day mankind understands what the sun is made of and its power, perhaps we'll understand the entire universe and the reasons behind so many things."
 His nephew responds, "And then?"